 Typical classes should range from 16 to 24 participants.

-The 4 hour primary/employee can be taught by one trainer whereas the 8 hour manager course should be taught by two trainers.
-In the case of R2MR courses, the two trainers should be comprised of one clinician and one peer delivering the course together.
+The 3.5 hour student and the 4 hour employee courses can be taught by one trainer whereas the 8 hour manager course should be taught by two trainers.

 Small class sizes are available for 8-15 participants.